 For visitors to the Golan Heights, the Eli Cohen story adds a layer of meaning to every fortification, every bunker, and every view of the Syrian border.
 The man who walked through those positions as a guest of the Syrian military made it possible for Israeli soldiers to take them two years later.

-Visit the Golan with Hoshen Tours
+Visit with Hoshen Tours

 Because some heroes work in silence.
 And Eli Cohen’s silence saved thousands of lives.